 How To Choose The Right Hair Color For Your Skin Tone — And How To Figure Out What Type Of Skin Tone You Have

-While the old beauty rules don't really apply anymore (that is, you can really wear any hair color that you like, because it's a free country and also becuase hair coloring techniques have advanced a ton), it is important to know the right shade of hair color for your specific skin tone.
-That doesn't mean that you can't do, say, blonde hair on dark skin, it just means that in order for it to look as flattering as it possibly can, you should choose the warmth or coolness of the color depending on your unique skin tone.
+While the old beauty rules don't really apply anymore (that is, you can really wear any hair color that you like, because it's a free country and also because hair coloring techniques have advanced a ton), it can be helpful to know which shade of hair color to start with if you’re looking to take the color theory approach to complementing your skin tone.
+That doesn't mean that you can't do, say, blonde hair on dark skin, it just means that in order for it to look as amazing as it possibly can, you should choose the warmth or coolness of the color depending on your unique skin tone.
+All the stylists Bustle spoke to for this piece agreed that finding a hair color that complements your undertone can instantly make you look like you’re glowing.
 In case you're next big question is, "Um, what is my skin tone?" here are a few basic tips from stylists that will help you to zero in on your specific shade and decide how to apply that to the hair color of your dreams.

 1. Wash your face completely.

 In order to accurately determine your skin's undertones, you'll need to completely remove all traces of makeup that may be changing its natural color.

 Because your skin looks drastically different under different types of light (i.e., the awful experiences that we've all surely had in dressing room fluorescents), choose a room with a large window or other source of natural light before doing this test.

 3. Do a shirt test.